 Toy Tumblers Have a Very Short Life

-Finally, rotary rock tumblers that have a plastic barrel are toy tumblers.
+Rotary rock tumblers that have a plastic barrel are toy tumblers.
 These tumblers might survive tumbling a few batches of rocks.
-If you buy one in used condition, don’t expect it to last very long.
-(We don’t sell toy tumblers in new condition because they get lots of bad customer reviews and they don’t last very long.
+If you buy one in used condition, don't expect it to last very long.
+(We don't sell toy tumblers in new condition because they get lots of bad customer reviews and they don't last very long.
 The tumblers that we sell are hobbyist quality that usually last for years of retular use.)

-All of the rotary tumblers on the market today that are worth buying in used condition have barrels made from rubber or metal.
-Tumblers made by the following companies are hobbyist or commercial models that might be worth buying in used condition: Lortone, Thumler’s, Lot-O-Tumbler, Covington and Diamond Pacific.
+All of the rotary tumblers on the market today that are worth buying in used condition have barrels made from rubber or metal with a rubber liner.
+Tumblers made by the following companies are hobbyist or commercial models that might be worth buying in used condition: Lortone, Thumler's, Lot-O-Tumbler, Covington, Tumble Bee, and Diamond Pacific.
 These tumblers are quality machines and you can usually get replacement parts for models that are currently manufactured.

 Where to Buy a Used Rock Tumbler

-Our highest recommendation for a place to buy a used rock tumbler would be a rock shop where new rock tumblers are sold.
-Sometimes these shops accept used tumblers as trade-ins on new tumblers.
+Our highest recommendation for a place to buy a used rock tumbler would be a rock shop.
 Here you will probably be buying from a person who knows about rock tumblers and is not trying to dump a lemon on you.
-Another good place might be a rock and mineral club swap meet where members sell and trade their excess items.
+Another good place might be a rock and mineral club where members sell and trade their excess items.
 Here you will likely be buying from someone interested in the hobby who is selling a machine that has been taken care of.

 Places to be very careful when buying a used rock tumbler are yard sales, flea markets and online auctions.
-At these places it can be very difficult to get information about the machine – it was yanked out of an attic last week and now it is for sale.
+At these places it can be very difficult to get information about the machine - it might have been yanked out of an attic last week and now it is for sale.
 The seller knows nothing about it.
 It can also be impossible to examine and test it properly.

 Don't Pay Too Much!